 Amidst all of Esposende’s natural wealth, the city’s streets can go unnoticed.
 But there is no doubt that they deserve a visit.
 The city is very flat and invites you to take a walk.
 The architecture of the buildings in Esposende has a harmony between the old and the modern, the highlight being the Largo Dr. Fonseca Lima.
 In this square, you can relax in an esplanade, visit the Municipal Museum and also contemplate the main monument, which is an ode to the fishermen.

 This viewpoint must be Esposende’s best kept secret as it is unknown to most people.
 The Restinga do Cávado belvedere is surrounded by the river and the sea.
 When we arrive at the viewpoint, we feel a unique peace.
 The silence and the view are overwhelming.
 The arrival at the belvedere can be done by car or through a beautiful walk on footbridges, which start near the old hotel Ofir and go through a large part of the river Cávado.

 Also known as Forte de Esposende, this was built during the reign of D. Pedro II with the aim of protecting the Portuguese coast and the entrance to the river Cávado.
 Next to the fort, you can take pictures with the famous letters with the city name – Esposende!

 These are some of the places that deserve your visit in Esposende but there is much more to visit.
 We leave you below some places that you should also visit:

 - Museu de Arte Sacra

-It is also worth telling you that Esposende is ideal if you love to eat fish.
-Throughout the county, there are many restaurants that serve fish where you will eat and cry for more!
+It is also worth telling you that Esposende is ideal for fish lovers.
+All over the county, there are taverns and taverns that serve delicious food that will make you cry for more!